Skip to Content

 Gold prospectors may try their luck in finding gold in Arkansas in places such as the range west of Little Rock or the draining streams of the Ouachita Mountains.

-Be it as it may, even though Arkansas is not popular for its gold reserves, that shouldn’t stop you from trying, especially as the state appears rich in all sorts of other minerals.
+Be it as it may, even though Arkansas is not popular for its gold reserves, that shouldn’t stop you from trying, especially as the state appears rich in other minerals.

 Fossils & Dinosaur Bones in Arkansas